greenpeace-cee/at.greenpeace.gpapi/docs/donations.md

 - Retrieving a list of available webshop products
 - Forwarding of Payment Service Provider (PSP) notifications

 A Standard use case would be that the API-using application sends the contact data to Civi to check, if the contact already exists there.
 If so, an existing contact_id is returned, otherwise a new contact_id is created and returned.
 Whith this information the application is able to send a contribution or a membership to Civi and connect it with the before communicated contact_id.
 If the membership or contribution is connected with an order of an item, the application will also create an activity from type `webshop_order`.

 ## Endpoints

 ### Campaigns `(OSF.getcampaigns)`

 #### Description
 The `OSF.getcampaigns` endpoint allows clients to retrieve a list of all the campaigns in Civi which the OSF is allowed to see.

-#### Parameters
+#### Return Value

 From the return values you shall use for input fields:

 - `external_id` for `campaign`